 - Cell phone backup battery

 - Car keys

 - Goggles for wind and UV protection, sometimes substituted for glacier glasses

 - Mirrorless camera

-For all my hiking clothing, I avoid cotton clothes.
+For all my hiking clothing, I avoid cotton materials.
 It is important to use quick-wicking synthetic or wool clothing to help prevent hypothermia.

 - Hiking pants (regular synthetic summer pants).
-I use these instead of softshell pants preferred by many climbers because they are cooler and extra warmth can be added with a base layer.
+I use these instead of softshell pants preferred by many climbers because they are cooler and extra warmth can be added with a base layer or rain jacket.